violet-eco/violet-eco.github.io/docs/welcome.md

 ### My Big Dreams and Goals

 1. **Accessibility to ALL:** I strive to make Violet accessible to every Violetian, regardless of their abilities or limitations.
 I'm committed to implementing inclusive design practices and providing a range of accessibility features to ensure that Violet is usable by every Violetian.
-Refer to [this document](./applications/lotus.md#accessibility-features) for further details.
+Refer to [this document](./applications/aurora.md#accessibility-features) for further details.

 ### Components

 Violet's architecture is designed with modularity, performance and flexibility in mind.
 It consists of several key components that work together harmoniously to create an efficient operating system.

-#### Kernel (Sakura)
+#### Kernel (Nova)

 > Refer to [this document](./specs/kernel/README.md).

-At the heart of Violet lies the microkernel named *Sakura*.
+At the heart of Violet lies the microkernel named *Nova*.
 The kernel provides the foundation for all system applications and facilitates communication between the hardware and software layers.
 It ensures the efficient utilization of system resources, enforces security measures, manages processes and memory.